-2.3 ASSESSMENT OF SECURITIES SETTLEMENT SYSTEMS AND OTHER ACTIVITIES the Eurosystem these are the assets of the NCBs arising from claims in the event of the operator's or a participant's default.
+2.3 ASSESSMENT OF SECURITIES SETTLEMENT SYSTEMS AND OTHER ACTIVITIES

+The safety of securities settlement arrangements is critical from the perspective, inter alia, of protecting clients' assets, in the case of the Eurosystem these are the assets of the NCBs arising from claims in the event of the operator's or a participant's default.
 Therefore, the Eurosystem assesses periodically the compliance with the user standards of both securities settlement systems and links between them.
 The lists of eligible securities settlement systems and links are publicly available on the ECB's website.
 The assessments have so far been conducted on an ad hoc basis whenever a change to the operational and legal documentation of the securities settlement systems and their links has occurred.
 The result has been that the overall level of compliance with the standards has been high and that securities settlement systems have maintained efforts to enhance compliance further.